-Coronavirus-related plant closings send GM into 2Q net loss
+Plant closings send GM to 2Q loss, but signs of improvement

-DETROIT (AP) — Even though General Motors was able to reopen its U.S. factories for the last half of the second quarter, the company still lost $806 million from April through June.
+DETROIT (AP) — Even though General Motors was able to reopen its U.S. factories for the last half of the second quarter, the company still lost $806 million in the three months between April and June.

+The Detroit automaker had to close its plants from March 18 to May 18 due to the coronavirus, but production didn’t resume fast enough to stem the losses.

 GM counts revenue when vehicles are shipped from its factories, so it had little money coming in for seven weeks in April and May.